grumpytm/ExcelParser/README.md

 }
 ```
 > [!NOTE]
-> A DataSet is returned instead of DataTable, and each parsed sheet can be accessed like dataSet.Tables["Sheet1"] and so on.
+> A DataSet is returned instead of DataTable, and each parsed sheet can be accessed via dataSet.Tables["Sheet1"] and so on.

 ## To do:
 - [ ] add some async magic so app won't hang while data is parsed?
 - [ ] switch to IEnumerable\<T\> instead of DataTable for multiple reasons (strong typing, lazy loading, LINQ, performance to name a few)
+- [x] handle cells containing a formula and obtain the formula's result via CachedFormulaResultType and assign the proper cell type
+- [x] ignore the indexes that can't be found in the sheet's headers and result will maintain the order specified in ColumnIndexes
+- [ ] add custom headers instead of the ones that are read from the sheet